guifel/nocust-client-doc/README.md

 register()
 ```

-Note that we will soon release an upgrade of the protocol to allow passive accept.
+Note that we will soon be releasing an upgrade of the protocol to allow passive accept.
 This means that no specific actions will be required from the recipient in order to receive a transfer.

 ### ERC-20 token transfers

 NOCUST hubs support off-chain transfers of ERC-20 tokens.
 However, the operator chooses which tokens can be used.
 To see which tokens are supported by a hub call `getSupportedTokens`:

 ```typescript
 const supportedTokenArray : string[] = await lqdManager.getSupportedTokens()